dannguyen/smalldata_journalism/about/index.md

 The fonts I use are:

-- Arvo for the display and headline fonts
+- [Arvo](http://www.google.com/fonts/specimen/Arvo) for the display and headline fonts
-- Droid Serif for the body text
+- [Droid Serif](http://www.google.com/fonts/specimen/Droid+Serif) for the body text
 - Helvetica Neue everywhere else.

-I haven't written very many charts yet but I'm planning to use [D3](http://d3js.org/) exclusively.
+I haven't coded very many charts yet but I'm planning to use [D3](http://d3js.org/) exclusively.
 It's my favorite Javascript charting library and it has the added advantage of creating charts that can be exported as images.

 ----

-Check out the Github repo if you'd like to see the raw code.
+Check out the [Github repo](https://github.com/dannguyen/smalldata_journalism) if you'd like to see the raw code.
 There's nothing too fancy in it, but feel free to submit any corrections via `git pull`